Next Monthly Meeting Please join us for information on MCG

 Morrisville Aquatics and Fitness Center, 1301 Morrisville Parkway, Morrisville

-- Whenever you come to the garden sign in & out on Volunteer hours sheet on back of shed door (we need to keep track of hours for regulators) ***sheet will be put there tomorrow morning
+– Whenever you come to the garden sign in & out and also weight and log any harvest.
+Sign-in and harvest log sheets are on back of shed door.
+We need to keep track of hours for regulators.

-- Put back any tools, gloves, etc. before you leave
+– Wash used tools and put back all tools, gloves, etc. before you leave.

 – DO NOT LEAVE STAKES, HOSES, OR ANY OTHER ITEMS LAYING AROUND THAT WILL GET CAUGHT UP IN MOWER OR TRIMMER